3 Ways to Improve Your Well-being

 If your care to learn more about sleep and its benefits read Arianna Huffington’s book, The Sleep Revolution.

 Exercise has been shown to have similar benefits as certain antidepressants.
 It improves learning and memory.
 It promotes neurogenesis (the brain forming new connections).
 It decreases stress and anxiety.
 It pumps endorphins and other feel good neurochemicals into our brain and body.
-It boosts self esteem, self worth, and self confidence.
+It boosts self-esteem, self-worth, and self-confidence.
 Not to mention all the physical benefits too (faster, stronger, more endurance).
-Exercise has been show to greatly improve the mental health and well being of those with trauma and PTSD, addiction, anxiety, depression.
+Exercise has been shown to greatly improve the mental health and well being of those with trauma and PTSD, addiction, anxiety, depression.
 Exercise improves nearly every aspect of our well being, but it’s hard.

 While some people will notice a sudden shift in mood and perception after one bout of exercise for many people it takes time to see the many benefits of exercise.
 Here are a few ways to help.